bashrc2/epicyon/README_goals.md

  * Designed for intermittent connectivity.
 Assume network disruptions
  * Limited visibility of follows/followers
  * Suitable for single board computers
  * Progressive Web App interface.
-Doesn't need native apps on mobile.
+Doesn't need native apps on mobile
  * Integration with RSS feeds, for reading news or blogs
  * Moderation capabilities for posts, hashtags and blocks